MrBeamer/game-on/README.md

 GameOn - Rent video games locally <br/>
 Add games to the marketplace, rent out games, find the location to pick up the game and give a review <br/>
-Look up your rented games and reviews in your profile,
+Look up your rented games and reviews in your profile.

 ---